gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

    // Without this, the REV Hub's orientation is assumed to be logo up / USB forward imu.initialize(parameters);

 The angle needs to be read every loop.
+In addition to this, while ``IMU`` does keep a consistent zero position between different OpModes (crucially, between autonomous and TeleOp), adding a bind to reset the angle is important as the zero can be lost from some types of disconnects and to have a way to counteract drift.

 .. code-block::

+   // This button choice was made so that it is hard to hit on accident,
+   // it can be freely changed based on preference.
+   // The equivalent button is start on Xbox-style controllers. if (gamepad1.options) {
+       imu.resetYaw();
+   }

    double botHeading = imu.getRobotYawPitchRollAngles().getYaw(AngleUnit.RADIANS);